Đặng Thái Sơn

-Đặng Thái Sơn (born July 2, 1958, in Hanoi, Vietnam) is a Vietnamese and Canadian classical pianist.
+Đặng Thái Sơn (born July 2, 1958) is a Vietnamese and Canadian classical pianist.
 In 1980, he won the X International Chopin Piano Competition in Warsaw, becoming the first pianist from Asia to do so.
 He has received particular acclaim for the sonority and poetry in his interpretations of Chopin and the French repertoire.

 Career

 Dang began studying the piano in Hanoi with his mother, Madame Thai Thi Lien, then a professor at the Vietnam National Academy of Music.
-He was discovered by a Russian pianist, Isaac Katz, on a visit to Vietnam in 1974.
-He studied at the Moscow Conservatory in Russia.
-In Moscow, he studied with Yakov Milstein, a pupil of Konstantin Igumnov, and with Dmitri Bashkirov.
+Discovered by the Russian pianist Isaac Katz who was on visit to Vietnam in 1974, he pursued his advanced study at the Tchaikovsky Conservatory of Music in Moscow (Russia) with Vladimir Natanson and Dmitry Bashkirov.

-In 1980, he won the X International Chopin Piano Competition in Warsaw, becoming the first pianist from Asia to do so.
+In 1980, he won the First Prize at the X International Chopin Piano Competition in Warsaw, becoming the first Asian to win a top international competition.

-In the 1980s, because of his Vietnamese citizenship, Dang could not move freely among countries to perform: he needed approval from the Vietnamese government to attend a concert, and each visa application took two months.
+In the 1980s, because of his Vietnamese citizenship, Dang could not move freely among Western countries to perform; he needed approval from the Vietnamese government to attend a concert, and each visa application took two months.
 He said he "lost opportunities to make a career because of these political difficulties".
 But since then, Dang has performed in more than 40 countries and on concert stages such as Lincoln Center (New York), Barbican Center (London), Salle Pleyel (Paris), Herculessaal (Munich), Musikverein (Vienna), Concertgebouw (Amsterdam), Sydney Opera House, and Suntory Hall (Tokyo).

 He has played with many renowned orchestras, including the following: